Costa Rica Tax Calculator (2026)

 How much income tax will I pay on my salary in Costa Rica?

 Costa Rica uses a progressive tax system with five income tax brackets ranging from 0% to 25%.
-The first 4,094,000 CRC of annual income is tax-free, and rates increase as your income rises, with the highest earners paying 25% on income above 20,442,000 CRC.
-You'll also pay a 4.33% employee social security contribution on your gross income, which is deductible from your taxable income.
+The first 4,094,000 CRC of annual income is tax-free, then rates increase progressively; income above 20,442,000 CRC is taxed at the top rate of 25%.
+The exact amount you owe depends on your total income and which brackets it falls into.

 Compare Costa Rica with other countries